statueofdavid/declared-space/README.md

 # declared-space
-portfolio website, the gateway ui for the rest of my projects
+the gateway ui for the rest of my projects

 https://declared.space